 Searches of the information mentioned above are customarily carried out by the buyer before entering into a sale and purchase agreement.
-Litigation, bankruptcy and winding-up searches are also typically conducted to determine whether there are any ongoing or former claims that may have been made for or against the target company, or winding-up proceedings or petitions against the target company.
+Litigation, enforcement and insolvency searches are also typically conducted to determine whether there are any ongoing or former claims that may have been made by or against the target company, or winding-up proceedings or petitions against the target company.